Brucellosis: Treatment

 Antibiotics such as tetracyclines, rifampicin, and the aminoglycosides streptomycin and gentamicin are effective against Brucella bacteria.
 However, the use of more than one antibiotic is needed for several weeks, because the bacteria incubate within cells.

 The gold standard treatment for adults is daily intramuscular injections of streptomycin 1 g for 14 days and oral doxycycline 100 mg twice daily for 45 days (concurrently).
 Gentamicin 5 mg/kg by intramuscular injection once daily for 7 days is an acceptable substitute when streptomycin is not available or contraindicated.
 Another widely used regimen is doxycycline plus rifampicin twice daily for at least 6 weeks.
 This regimen has the advantage of oral administration.
 A triple therapy of doxycycline, with rifampicin and co-trimoxazole, has been used successfully to treat neurobrucellosis.
 Doxycycline plus streptomycin regimen (for 2 to 3 weeks) is more effective than doxycycline plus rifampicin regimen (for 6 weeks).

-Doxycycline is able to cross the blood–brain barrier, but requires the addition of two other drugs to prevent relapse.
-Ciprofloxacin and co-trimoxazole therapy is associated with an unacceptably high rate of relapse.
+Doxycycline can cross the blood–brain barrier, but requires the addition of two other drugs to prevent relapse.
+Ciprofloxacin and co-trimoxazole therapy are associated with an unacceptably high rate of relapse.
 In brucellic endocarditis, surgery is required for an optimal outcome.
 Even with optimal antibrucellic therapy, relapses still occur in 5 to 10% of patients with Malta fever.

 Prognosis

 The mortality of the disease in 1909, as recorded in the British Army and Navy stationed in Malta, was 2%.
 The most frequent cause of death was endocarditis.
 Recent advances in antibiotics and surgery have been successful in preventing death due to endocarditis.
-Prevention of human brucellosis can be achieved by eradication of the disease in animals by vaccination and other veterinary control methods such as testing herds/flocks and slaughtering animals when infection is present.
+Prevention of human brucellosis can be achieved by eradication of the disease in animals by vaccination and other veterinary control methods, such as testing herds/flocks and slaughtering animals when infection is present.
 Currently, no effective vaccine is available for humans.
 Boiling milk before consumption, or before using it to produce other dairy products, is protective against transmission via ingestion.
-Changing traditional food habits of eating raw meat, liver, or bone marrow is necessary, but difficult to implement.
+Changing the traditional food habits of eating raw meat, liver, or bone marrow is necessary, but difficult to implement.
 Patients who have had brucellosis should probably be excluded indefinitely from donating blood or organs.
 Exposure of diagnostic laboratory personnel to Brucella organisms remains a problem in both endemic settings and when brucellosis is unknowingly imported by a patient.
 After appropriate risk assessment, staff with significant exposure should be offered postexposure prophylaxis and followed up serologically for 6 months.